Sunday, July 12th Program

 LOCATE PERFORMANCE BY TENT VENUE

-Programs will unfold under three tents, at Bethel Center, and in the street.
+Programs will unfold under three tents and in the street.
 The Martin Tent will feature historical performances and music, the Deaconess Tent will present informative lectures, and the Kid-Tauqua Tent will be home to programs and all-day activities for children.
-Bethel Center will feature African American stories of Garrett County.
+Bethel Center and The Ticket Office Museum will be open all weekend.

 Between tent performances is Vaudeville In The Street with live music and unusual acts in the round.